sonnuyadav/Indian-Railways-PNR-Status-Notifier/README.md

-# Indian Railways PNR Check #
+# Indian Railways PNR Status Notifier #
-Polls the Indian Railways server for updates and sends and email when the status changes
+Polls the Indian Railways server for updates and sends an email when the status changes

 ### Usage